-Unfortunately, in all its forms, hydrocodone is one of the most highly abused drugs on the market.
-Many people are able to get ahold of it because it is prescribed under so many different brand names and available almost everywhere.
-As a result of its high availability, abuse of hydrocodone is rampant amongst all populations.
-Those who begin taking the drug are advised to be very careful with their medication and to never
+Hydrocodone abuse is prevalent, making it one of the most abused drugs on the market.
+Many people are able to obtain hydrocodone because it is prescribed under so many different brand names and is available almost everywhere.
+As a result of its high availability, abuse of hydrocodone is common amongst all populations.
+Those who begin taking the drug are advised to be very careful with their medication and to never:

 - Use it more often than prescribed

-- Use it in a different way than prescribed (ex.
-Crushing and snorting it)
+- Use it in a different way than prescribed (i.e., crushing, snorting)

-- Give it or sell it to someone else
+- Give or sell the medication to anyone else

 Signs and Symptoms of Hydrocodone Abuse

-According to the National Institute on Drug Abuse, when opioid drugs are taken, they attach to the opioid receptors in the brain and body.
-This allows them to minimize the user’s perception of pain.
-They also cause drowsiness and relaxation.
-These effects are common with hydrocodone, but people who abuse the drug in large doses will also experience
+When opioid drugs are taken, they attach to the opioid receptors in the brain and body.
+This allows the medication to minimize the user’s perception of pain.
+Opioids also cause drowsiness and relaxation.
+These effects are common with standard hydrocodone use, but when abused in larger doses, this drug may cause the user to experience:

 - Respiratory depression

-- Ischuria (or the inability to completely empty the bladder)
+- Ischuria (the inability to completely empty the bladder)

-Most individuals who take the drug will experience some level of sedation, and as such, it is dangerous for anyone (even someone who takes hydrocodone as prescribed) to drive or participate in another activity requiring immense concentration while on the drug.
-Abusers, though, will usually become very sedated and relaxed, often experiencing intense euphoric feelings they will quickly start to crave.
+Most individuals who take the drug will experience some level of sedation, which is why it is dangerous for anyone (even someone taking hydrocodone as prescribed) to drive or participate in other activities requiring immense concentration while on this medication.
+Hydrocodone abusers tend to become extremely sedated and relaxed on the drug, often experiencing intense euphoric feelings that they will soon start to crave.